St. John's Cathedral, Nazareth: Relic

 Other salient features in this church are, The Pillars - The magnificent pillars towering without clench and supporting the roof, The church's portico which is floored with ornamental roof, The Stratum & Clock - The church tower has 7 stratums at the height of 178 feet, having clocks in four sides and neon cross lights.
 At the top, there is a neon cross light.

 Festivals

-The church congregation is celebrating the following five festivals in a year in a grand manner:
+The church congregation celebrates the following five festivals in grand manner: